-ANNUAL DRINKING WATER QUALTY REPORT CITY OF GLOUCESTER DEPT. OF UTILITIES FOR THE YEAR 2023, RESULTS FROM THE YEAR 2022.
+ANNUAL DRINKING WATER QUALTY REPORT CITY OF GLOUCESTER DEPT. OF UTILITIES FOR THE YEAR 2024, RESULTS FROM THE YEAR 2023.

 We are pleased to report that our drinking water is safe and meets federal and state requirements.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.

 We want you to understand the water treatment process and protect our resources.
-We are committed to ensuring the quality of your water.
-Gloucester City pumps its water from the Potomac Raritan Magothy (PRM) by way of 4 wells.
+We are committed to ensuring the quality of your water Gloucester City pumps its water from the Potomac Raritan Magothy (PRM) by way of 4 wells.
 The water enters the Johnson Boulevard treatment plant, where the water is treated by several different phases of treatment and disinfected to guard against any bacterial infection.
 We also have added Granulated Activated Carbon filters (GAC) to remove all PFAS and PFNAS from the water.
 Drinking water, including bottled water, may reasonably be expected to contain small amounts of some contaminants.
 The presence does not necessarily indicate the water poses a health risk.
 More information can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).
 Contaminants that may present in source water before we treat it include:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water run-off, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses. - · Radioactive contaminants, which are naturally occurring. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm runoff, and septic systems.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems; agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm Water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming - Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses, Radioactive contaminants, which are naturally occurring. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm runoff, and septic systems. - Radioactive contaminants, which can be naturally occurring or be the results of oil and gas production and mining activities.

 In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water by public water systems.
-Food and Drug Administration regulations establish limits for contaminants in bottles water which must provide the same protection for public health.
+Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health-

-.
-Lead - If present, elevated levels can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+Lead-if present, elevated levels can cause serious health problems, especially for pregnant women and young children.
+Lead in drinking Water is primarily from materials and components associated with service lines and home plumbing.
 City of Gloucester is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking and cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water hotline or at http: www.epa.gov/safewater/lead.
+If you are concerned about lead in your water, you may wish to have your water tested Information on lead in drinking water, testing methods, and steps you can take 10 minimize exposure is available from the Safe Drinking Water hotline or at http: www_epa.gov safewater/lead.
+Call us at 856-456-0169 to find out how to get your water tested for lead.
+Testing is essential because you cannot see, taste, or smell lead in drinking water.

-The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos and synthetic organics contaminants.
-Our system has waivers for SOC's and for Asbestos.
+The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for Asbestos and Synthetic Organics Contaminants- Our system has waivers for SOC's and for Asbestos.